michaelkolesidis/michaelkolesidis/README.md

 🐣 Name: Michael (or Μιχάλης in my native Greek or מי כאל in its original form in Hebrew)<br>
 🐣 Pronouns: he / him<br>
 🐣 Favourite Language: Spanish (and C)<br>
-🐣 Least favourite language: JavaScript (🤬 🤬  OK it's not that bad just a bit 🤯)<br>
+🐣 Love / hate Language: JavaScript (🤬 🤬  OK it's not that bad just a bit 🤯)<br>
 🐣 Technology I'm excited about: WebAssembly<br>
 🐣 Favourite performer: Ursula Martinez<br>
 🐣 Nerd I admire: Dennis Ritchie 👑<br>